 3. Single leg stand is an easy progression from weight shifting.
 Start by balancing for about 30 seconds and repeat on either side.
 Over time you will be able to increase the number of sets and the time that you can stand.
 Single leg balance exercises improve both leg strength as well as overall balance by teaching your body to correct itself when you start to tip over.
 As you get good at a single leg stand, try closing your eyes!
 It is so much harder and helps you even more especially when walking on uneven ground or outside when it is snowing or raining.
 This is something that you can do anytime throughout your day.
 Let us know all the creative ways that you work this into your day so that others can be inspired by your greatness!

 4. Exercise classes are other great ways to improve balance.
 Some of our favorites include yoga and HIIT workouts.
 They definitely allow you to practice balance while performing all the dynamic motion and poses.
-Yoga has an added benefit to you, in that, you get to practice mindfulness, which is good for your head and reduces stress.
+Yoga has an added benefit to you, in that you get to practice mindfulness and meditation, which is good for your head and reduces stress.
 Who doesn’t need to reduce stress?
 HIIT classes are fun and interactive.
 They get your heart rate up.
 A healthy heart is a happy heart!

 5. Probably this next tip is the simplest tip.
 Make sure you are wearing proper shoes.
 Proper shoes are ones that are comfortable to wear all day long and give you good stability.
 They support your arches and provide cushion to reduce stress on your ankles, knees, hips, and back.
 Certain shoes that are pretty and not functional, such as high heels, increase your risk of losing balance and/or rolling your ankle.
 Let’s keep those legs supported and healthy!